mmccoyd/hillside_amoeba_choc14/wiki/Ordering.md

 # Ordering

-I've ordered from JLC, who seem good for small personal runs.
+I've ordered from JLC, which seems good for small personal runs.

+## Part alternatives

-It is possible any given diode choice may be out of stock.
+Any diode choice might be out of stock at times,
+If so, various other diodes would work just fine, though sticking with the existing SOD-323 will be the easiest.
-If so you may need to switch between SOD-123 and SOD-323 footprints and recreate the panel.
+Or, possibly, you may need, or want, to switch between SOD-123 and SOD-323 footprints and recreate the panel.

-Suitable JLC stock numbers are:
+Suitable JLC stock numbers include:

+- SOD-323: C2128
 - SOD-123: C81598

-- SOD-323: C2128
+## Order process

-## Board order settings
+### Board order settings

+- Material: FR-4
 - Layers: 2

+- Designs: 1
 - Delivery Format: Panel by Customer
 - Panel Format: 6 x 4
 - Thickness: 1.2 (As Mill-Max lip pushes board closer to Dactyl base.)